This tahini granola recipe is easy to make, perfectly crispy and clustery, and full of the best sweet and savory flavors.

 In a separate bowl, stir together the tahini, honey, coconut oil, vanilla, salt, cardamom, cinnamon and sesame seeds (if using).
 Heat briefly in the microwave (for 20-30 seconds) or in a small saucepan (over medium heat for 3-4 minutes) until warm, but not bubbly.
 Stir again until smooth.

-Pour the peanut butter mixture over the oats mixture, and stir until evenly combined.
+Pour the tahini mixture over the oats mixture, and stir until evenly combined.

 Spread the granola out evenly on the prepared baking sheet.
 Bake for 25 minutes, stirring once halfway through, and keeping an eye on the granola to ensure that it doesn’t burn.
 Remove pan from the oven, sprinkle the coconut on top, and give the mixture a good stir.
 Bake for 5-10 more minutes, or until the granola is lightly toasted and golden.